tcarrill/ywm/README.md

 Exit ywm|killall ywm
 ```
 ## Configuration
 Configuration is handled by a simple properties file ~/.ywm/ywmrc.
-The default file is shown below, changes to this file require a restart of YWM.
+The default file is shown below.

 ```
 background_color=#666797